Editorial by Greg Sheehan

 1) Evaluate the proximity of the Regional Center promoters to the outcome of the project.

-An integrated Regional Center who fundraises for their own projects is much different from a typical broker/dealer Regional Center.
-Those principals are outside of the football stadium selling tickets to the game.
-When the doors close, they find the next game.
-It’s a perfectly fine business model; for example, Ticketmaster is a valuable enterprise.
+An integrated regional center that fundraises exclusively for its own projects is fundamentally different from a broker/dealer model.
+Broker/dealers are outside the stadium selling tickets to the game.
+When the doors close, they move on to the next event.
+It’s a legitimate business, but it is not the same thing as being on the field leveraging market opportunities.

 2) Does the Regional Center have the ability to perform actual oversight in compliance with the EB-5 program?